-There is a substantial literature on the effects of women’s education on child mortality.
-A more educated female population is strongly associated with lower rates of child mortality as well as both human and economic development.
+There is a substantial literature on the effects of women’s education for child health.
+114 A more educated female population is strongly associated with lower rates of child mortality as well as both human and economic development.
 Some of the suggested reasons for this relationship are summarised in the figure below.

-# The linkages between female education, human development and economic development – Brown and Barrett6
+The linkages between female education, human development and economic development – Brown and Barrett115

-Gakidou et al. find that over half the decline seen in child mortality globally between 1970-2010 can be explained by improvements in the education of women.
+The next chart here from is from Emmanuela Gakidou et al., who find that over half the decline seen in child mortality globally between 1970-2010 can be explained by improvements in the education of women.
 What is more, they find that economic growth (GDP) can only explain a very small amount of the reduction in child mortality.

-Explanatory notes from the authors: “The lines represent the actual child mortality rate (blue); estimated child mortality rate if GDP for each country had remained at the level it was in 1970 or 1990 (green); estimated child mortality rate if education of reproductive-age women for each country had remained at the level it was in 1970 or 1990 (red); and estimated child mortality rate if both GDP and education of reproductive-age women had remained at their 1970 or 1990 levels (purple).”
+An explanatory note from the authors says: “The lines represent the actual child mortality rate (blue); estimated child mortality rate if GDP for each country had remained at the level it was in 1970 or 1990 (green); estimated child mortality rate if education of reproductive-age women for each country had remained at the level it was in 1970 or 1990 (red); and estimated child mortality rate if both GDP and education of reproductive-age women had remained at their 1970 or 1990 levels (purple).”

-Below we can see that a higher educational attainment by mothers is associated with lower child mortality rates within countries.
+Higher educational attainment by mothers is associated with lower child mortality rates within countries.
+This is shown in the final chart in this section.
 For instance, Niger has the highest national average of child mortality, but within the country, mothers with a secondary school education or higher experience child mortality rates that are lower than the national averages of the next 16 countries listed.